 Loss of bladder or bowel control.

 If you have any trouble breathing, cannot swallow, or have any major voice changes, call 911.

 Who to Call

-After hours, call the paging operator at (608) 262-0486.
+For urgent question or concerns after hours, please call the paging operator at (608) 262-0486.
 Ask for the “orthopedic resident on call.”
 Leave your name and phone number with the area code.
 The doctor will call you back.